 - post-secondary programs leading to a formal credential

 The Self-Employment Program provides support to eligible individuals who are starting a small business or taking over an existing business in which they did not have prior ownership in.
 Assistance is provided to clients by assessing their business idea, personal suitability, family issues, financial risks, and the resources available or required to be successful.

 In addition to the above eligibility criteria, individuals must agree to work full-time on a new business or an existing business that they have had no prior ownership in.
-They also must not have held a business license for more than three months or participated in a self-employment assistance activity within the past five years;
+They also must not have held a business licence for more than three months or participated in a self-employment assistance activity within the past five years.

 For more information on these programs, contract your regional ECE Service Centre.